cartheur/ideal/README.md

 To remain consistent with constructivist epistemology, spatial memory should not encode presupposed ontological knowledge about the environment.
 Recall that the agent never knows which entities "as such" exist in the world, but only knows possibilities of interaction.
 Accordingly, our spatial memory only encodes the knowledge that certain interactions have been or can be enacted in certain regions of space.
 Using again the terms _experiment_ and _result_, the agent knows that, if it performed a certain experiment in a certain region of space, it would obtain a certain result, but the agent does not know the essence of the entity that occupies this region of space.

-Radical interactionism, introduced in Lesson 5, facilitates the implementation of a constructivist spatial memory.
+Radical interactionism, introduced in Section 5, facilitates the implementation of a constructivist spatial memory.
 In the RI formalism, spatial memory simply maintains the position of enacted interactions relative to the agent.
 Figure 6.2 shows our cognitive architecture implemented with RI.

 ![Figure-62](/images/062-1.png)
 Figure 6.2: The Enactive Cognitive Architecture (ECA).